Wilson loop expectations as sums over surfaces on the plane: Applications

 Let $S_M$ be the symmetric group on $[M]$, which is the set of permutations of $[M]$.
 The goal of this section is to express the Wilson loop expectations as sums over paths on permutations.
 In other words, we provide a random walk interpretation instead of the random surface interpretation we already established.

-We note that L\'evy~\cite{Levy2008} gave an explicit version of the Gross-Taylor expansion in a very special case, based on the relation of the random walk on the symmetric group and another random object in irreducible representations of $G=\UN$.
-In particular, he wrote Wilson loop expectations of several windings of the same loop as sums over ramified covers on the disk, or in terms of a random ramified cover.
+We note that~\cite{Levy2008} gave an explicit version of the Gross-Taylor expansion in a very special case, based on the relation of the random walk on the symmetric group and another random object in irreducible representations of $G=\UN$.
+In particular, L\'evy wrote Wilson loop expectations of several windings of the same loop as sums over ramified covers on the disk, or in terms of a random ramified cover.

 Using the surface sum story, we give an alternative proof and a generalization of the previous random walk interpretation, which is applicable to \emph{all} loops on the plane.
-Also, unlike the original proof utilizing the Schur-Weyl duality in representation theory, our proof is purely combinatorial.
+Also, we note that the proof in~\cite{Levy2008} utilizes the Schur-Weyl duality, while our proof does not explicitly use any representation theory.

-We first define a \emph{deficit} of a path on permutations.
+We first define the \emph{deficit} of a path on permutations.

 \begin{defn} Let $\gamma=(\gamma_1,\gamma_2,\dots, \gamma_k)$ be a path on $S_M$.
 The deficit $d(\gamma)$ of $\gamma$ is defined as the total number of steps $\gamma_i\to \gamma_{i+1}$ such that the number of cycles of $\gamma_{i+1}$ (when represented as the cycle decomposition) is less than that of $\gamma_{i}$ for $i=1,2,\dots, k-1$. \end{defn}